Stanyke/Animated-Multiple-File-Upload-On-Vanilla-JavaScript/README.md

 # Animated Multiple-File-Upload-On-Vanilla-JavaScript
-This is a much simple and smarter multiple file upload system on php & mysql database using just vanilla javascript.
+This is a much simple and smarter multiple file upload system on just vanilla javascript.

 **Tools/Addons/Helpers Used**
 - Bootstrap 4